 Everything I perhaps had thought about Annecy was nothing compared to it in person.
 The gorgeous medieval old town contained canals leading up to this awe-inspiring alpine lake with towering mountains on the other side.
 It left me breathless.

 I have since been in love with this city and recommend a visit to everyone!
-After having visited several times, these are hands-down the best things to do in Annecy to have an amazing time!
+After having visited several times, including this year, these are hands-down the best things to do in Annecy to have an amazing time!

 Table of Contents